mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/config_groups.rst

    )

-We will add these to Hydra's config store under the ``player`` group, so that these particular player-profiles can be used by-name when we launch our app.
+We will add these to Hydra's config store under the ``player`` group, so that these particular player-profiles can be used by-name when we launch our application.

 .. code-block:: python